[ Printer Friendly Version ] [ Report Abuse ]

 “Me driving after one drink wouldn’t be nearly half as dangerous as you driving completely sober.
 In the dark.
 And the snow.”
 Potter countered, shaking his head firmly.
-He was utterly convicted.
-“No. Nuh-uh.
-I won’t allow it.”
+He was utterly convinced.
+“No. I won’t allow it.”

 “Allow it?
 What makes you think you can allow me to do stuff?”

-“Because, love.”
+“Because, Bennett.”
 His tone was so sarcastic, it made me livid.
 “I have the keys.”

-With that, he dangled his car keys, on their Hogwarts’ Quidditch Cup Champions lanyard, right in front of my face, and — just as I was about to reach up for them— snatched them away, smirk smug.
+With that, he dangled his car keys on their Hogwarts Quidditch Cup Champions '19 lanyard, right in front of my face, and — just as I was about to reach up — snatched them away, smirk smug.